Terminal-2 icon

 How it works

-1. (Optional) Check if the purchase qualifies for TFS either:
+1. Check if the purchase is eligible for TFS.
+You can do this either:

 • From the terminal: you send a card acquisition request to get the issuer country code and the BIN.